-Note: Soft Rejects are written to an error file with an appropriate error code.
-On investigation by the Data Provider or CSP of the Soft Rejects, Soft Errors may not require correction.
+NOTE: Soft Errors are written to an error file with an appropriate error code.
+On investigation by the Data Provider or CSP of the Soft Errors, Soft Errors may not require correction.

-Relevant considerations in the correction of errors include, but are not limited to, whether it is necessary to contact the Customer, technical difficulties, agency arrangements, time zones and file transfer times.
+Relevant considerations in the correction of errors include, but are not limited to, whether it is necessary to contact the Customer for e.g. additional name or address details, technical difficulties, agency arrangements, time zones and file transfer times.